-From Portsmouth to Hong Kong for Head Chef Luck Emmess
+From Portsmouth to Hong Kong for Head Chef Luke Emmess

 Fuller’s Chef of the Year was launched three years ago as an annual competition open to chefs from Fuller’s pubs, with the intention of celebrating and nurturing talent.
 This year the eight finalists for Chef of the Year were challenged to design a menu using pigeon for the starter, smoked cod for the main course, and pumpkin for pudding.
 They were teamed with a Service Coach, and an expert panel of 12 leading industry individuals, including Hampshire Fare’s Commercial Manager, Tracy Nash, judged the finalists on techniques, flavour, execution and service.